 Here you can see the shuttles in the way they are meant to be displayed.

-Also, on a side note, when my model arrived in it's never before opened box, it seems that one of the engine pods and struts broke at some point. a little super glue fixed the problem, but the model is fragile, so be careful with her.
+Also, on a side note, when my model arrived in it's never before opened box, it seems that one of the engine pods and struts broke at some point.
+A little super glue fixed the problem, but the issue highlights the fact that the model is fragile, so be careful with her.

 We now come to the part of my article where I like to give you my opinion of which ship gives you the "best bang for the buck", which is my rough way of telling you which one is the best one to get, for the best price.
 To put this in a nutshell, when I write these, I am trying to give my opinion of which model is the best for the least cost.

-As shiny as the QMX model is, with all of it's little details, that $100 price tag makes her a bit of an investment for me.
+As shiny as the QMX model is, with all of it's little details, that $100 price tag (3/18 Note: God knows how much it would be now) makes her a bit of an investment for me.
 Which means that if you want a model of the Serenity, for a really good price, then I'd recommend the Hasbro Yahtzee set.